OpenF2/F2/docs/src/container-development.md

 #### Universal F2 Instrument ID

-Said another way, while `{ symbol:"AAPL", name: "Apple, Inc" }` can be used to communicate symbol context, developers could also use `{ symbol: "123456789" }` to identify Apple, Inc. The latter is more likely given not all apps would programmatically understand `AAPL` but&mdash;given symbol lookup services&mdash;would understand `123456789` as the universal _F2_ identifier for Apple, Inc. It is clear container and App Developers alike would prefer to communicate with a guaranteed-to-never-change universal ID for all instrument types across all asset classes. _Further details will be forthcoming as the F2 specification evolves._
+Said another way, while `{ symbol:"AAPL", name: "Apple, Inc" }` can be used to communicate symbol context, developers could also use `{ symbol: "123456789" }` to identify Apple, Inc. The latter is more likely given not all apps would programmatically understand `AAPL` but&mdash;given symbol lookup services&mdash;would understand `123456789` as the universal _F2_ identifier for Apple, Inc. It is clear Container and App Developers alike would prefer to communicate with a guaranteed-to-never-change universal ID for all instrument types across all asset classes. _Further details will be forthcoming as the F2 specification evolves._

 * * * *

 ## App Integration

 The process of loading apps on a container happens through a method called `F2.registerApps()`.
-The Container Developer must call [this method](../docs/sdk/classes/F2.html)&mdash;which accepts two arguments, one required, one optional&mdash; after `F2.init()` is called.
+The Container Developer must call [this method](./sdk/classes/F2.html)&mdash;which accepts two arguments, one required, one optional&mdash; after `F2.init()` is called.
 If this method isn't called, no apps can be loaded on the container.

 The two arguments provided to `registerApps()` are an array of `AppConfig` objects and, optionally, an array of `AppManifest` objects.
 As F2.js parses each `AppConfig`, the apps are validated, hydrated with some additional properties, and saved in F2 memory on the container.